-The world of 1890 was a far cry from today's global society, when young women in Cleveland have equal access to education and the wealth of opportunities that it brings.
-It would be another 30 years before women had the right to vote, yet in 1890 the Sisters of the Congregation of St. Joseph in Cleveland founded Saint Joseph Academy, taking the bold step to help young women in Northeast Ohio meet the challenges of a new century.
+The world of 1890 was a far cry from today's global society.
+It would be another 30 years before women had the right to vote, yet in 1890 the Sisters of the Congregation of St. Joseph in Cleveland founded Saint Joseph Academy, taking the bold step to help young women in northeast Ohio meet the challenges of a new century.

-Now, more than 126 years later, the hopes and dreams of Saint Joseph Academy's founders are still alive in the 727 young women at the only all-girls Catholic high school in the city of Cleveland.
-The school provides an environment where students challenge themselves with rigorous advanced placement (AP) and honors courses while studying a wide array of topics including engineering, health sciences and the arts.
+More than 127 years later, the hopes and dreams of Saint Joseph Academy's founders are still alive in the 727 young women at the only all-girls Catholic high school in the city of Cleveland.
+The Academy provides an environment where students challenge themselves with rigorous Advanced Placement (AP) and honors courses while studying a wide array of topics including engineering, health sciences and the arts.

-The original Saint Joseph Academy was located on Starkweather Avenue in the Tremont neighborhood.
-It was a community populated by the children of a growing middle class in an atmosphere where a boy's education took precedence.
+The original Saint Joseph Academy was located on Starkweather Avenue in the Tremont neighborhood, a community populated by children of a growing middle class in an atmosphere where a boy's education took precedence.
 The mission of the Academy was to reach the young girls for whom education was often a dream, not a reality.

 In 1898, Saint Joseph Academy moved to its current site on Rocky River Drive, then a beautiful parcel of farmland in the relatively undeveloped area of the city on the edge of what would become the Metroparks Rocky River Reservation.
 Classes were held in the Motherhouse until the stately brick Academy building was completed in 1928.

 Saint Joseph Academy continued its mission to empower the young women through the 1920’s and beyond.
 Traditions were created and sustained.
-In 1946, graduates began a tradition that remains today – “the Walk of the Roses” with white-gowned seniors each carrying a dozen red roses processing down Rocky River Drive from Saint Joseph Academy to Our Lady of Angels Church for commencement exercises.
+In 1943, graduates began a tradition that remains today – “the Walk of the Roses” with white-gowned seniors each carrying a dozen red roses processing down Rocky River Drive from Saint Joseph Academy to Our Lady of Angels Church for commencement.
 The annual “Paws for Pride” week brings together all grades, creating a spirit-filled environment and memories that last a lifetime.

 A constant throughout the school’s history has been the spiritual influence of the founding Sisters of the Congregation of St. Joseph.
 Their inspiring leadership, compassion and guidance remain alive through the daily presence of Phyllis DiFuccia, a Sister of St. Joseph who serves as the Vice President of Mission.
 Students take time for reflection in the chapel, selflessly serve their local and global communities and attend annual religious retreats.
 During these retreats students deepen their faith and explore the dynamic ways they are called to share their gifts with the world.
 School masses provide young women the opportunity to contribute to the liturgy by singing in the choir, reading the scripture and serving as Eucharistic Ministers.